 The smart home is not one or two shiny gadgets.
 The smart home is a natural evolution of our homes.
 In fact, calling it the smart home is probably its biggest curse.
 While it makes it easier for journalists and analysts to classify and dissect the category, it's not a reflection of reality.

 Take the kitchen.
 Some lament the lack of development in the âsmartâ kitchen.
 Why donât we have ovens that can shop, cook, and serve our meals?
 Why canât my fridge tell me what I need to buy at the grocery store?
-The biggest hit at this yearâs CES Unveiled (possibly because everyone was very hungry) was a bread machine that made multiple loaves of bread.
+The biggest hit at last yearâs CES Unveiled (possibly because everyone was very hungry) was a bread machine that made multiple loaves of bread.
 They called it a BreadBot, but it was just a big, fancy oven.

 One reason we donât have a truly Smart Kitchen yet is because our kitchens are already the most technologically advanced space in our home.
-Todayâs ovens do a lot for us (heck they even clean themselves).
+Todayâs ovens do a lot for us (heck, they even clean themselves).
 Then thereâs microwaves, dishwashers, food processors, refrigerators, and so on; the kitchen is highly-automated, and a lot of this technology is relatively new and insanely useful.
 But it took a while to get there.

 Prices are plummeting, products proliferating, competition heating up